Best Budget Gaming PC Build Under $600 Dollars, Inexpensive Powerful Computer 2017

 For this specific build I decided to select a standard sized mid-tower to give a little more room for cooling.
 The end plan is to overclock things which means a larger CPU cooler and also the more space the better to help keep down temperatures.

-You can certainly spend more or less then the case I recommend or even find one you simply like better.
+You can certainly spend more then the case I recommend or even find one you simply like better.
 Just know that for most builds under say… 1 grand I wouldn’t spend a lot on a case because your cutting a lot into your budget that could be better spend on sick hardware.

 On the other hand a case is something you can keep reusing over the years on builds so maybe spend more now on a case you love and get more value over time?
 The choice is yours my friend. 🙂

-Intel?
+AMD?
 Yuck!
-Why no AMD?
+Why no Intel?

 All the other things…